 However, if when you try to access the Apple Store you get a 404-error message (or if the site isn't performing as you'd expect) then there may be an issue with Apple's servers.
 To determine whether this is the issue, you can skip the next section and read about how to check the system status below.

-You might be using an outdated version of Safari or macOS
+You are using an outdated version of Safari or macOS

 If you're struggling to access the Apple Store, while other people are having no problems, it might be due to your outdated software.
-Apple has now restricted access to any devices without at least Mac OS 10.10.5 Yosemite or Safari 10.1.2.
-The message “unsupported browser version” will display when trying to visit the page on older versions.
+If this is the case the message 'unsupported browser version' will display when trying to visit the page on older versions.

-The store also appears to be unavailable when any of the older macOS versions, including Yosemite or Sierra, on other browsers.
-The likes of Chrome and Firefox will not work unless you update to a recent build such as Mojave.
+The store also appears to be unavailable when any of the older macOS versions, including macOS Yosemite or Sierra, on other browsers.
+The likes of Chrome and Firefox will not work unless you update to a recent build.

 This is thought to be an attempt by Apple to protect its customers from any potential threats.